GravityCY/CustomDurability/README.md

 **Setting all diamond tools durability to 5000:**\
 `/cd set item #cd:tools/diamond 5000`

-**An example attempt of setting all diamond tools to 5000:**
+**An example attempt of setting all minecraft diamond tools to 5000 using wildcards:**

 `cd set wildcard minecraft:*diamond* 5000`

-This then puts it into your temporary config, which would match with all diamond tools, and diamond armor, you'd then have to manually remove all the armor items.
+This then puts it into your temporary context, which would match with all diamond tools, and diamond armor, which you don't want, you'd then have to either:
+- run `/cd context filter TOOL` to keep all tools and filter out armour
+- or just manually remove all the armour items.

 ---